abinit/abinit/doc/tutorial/lattice_model.md

 {% dialog tests/tutomultibinit/Input/tmulti1_3.in %}

-you can visualize your dynamic with the agate software:
+You can visualize your dynamic with the agate software:

-    agate < tmulti1_3.out_HIST.nc
+    agate tmulti1_3.out_HIST.nc

+As you can see, the simulation diverges.
+This is because a model potential without anharmonic terms is not sufficient here.
+You should also verify the warnings in the standard output associated with tmulti1_3.

 * * *